Clergy Discipline (Title IV)

 - failing to cooperate with any investigation or proceeding conducted under this Title

 - intentionally and maliciously bringing a false accusation or providing false testimony in any investigation or proceeding under this Title

 Information regarding offenses is reported to Intake Officers, designated by the Bishop.
 Notify an Intake Officer by phone, e-mail, or letter.
-The Intake Officers are listed below.
-We recommend contacting the intake officer closest to you, but ultimately the the person reporting can contact any of the four intake officers he or she chooses.
+Click here for more details about reporting an incident.

-A series of conversations begins.
+A series of conversations begins to hear the complaint made and to commence a process of understanding, assessment, discernment and clarification to determine if the complaint is actionable and, if so, how to come to terms with what is described.
 An agreement may be reached during any one of the conversations.
 If an agreement is not reached, the matter proceeds to the next conversation.
 The goal of every conversation is to reach an accord, a written resolution which is negotiated and agreed among the parties.
 (See flow chart.)

 The levels of conversation are:

 - A Reference Panel made up of the Intake Officer, Bishop and President of the Disciplinary Board